sonifyed/Protein_Sound/README.md

 perl Algorithm-IV.pl test-MSA.fasta > Sonic-Pi-code.txt # Prints to file sonic-pi code for sonifictaion
 ```
 ### Sonic Pi
 The output code must be pasted into Sonic Pi software to create sound.
 Click the 'Run' button in the top left to play the sound.
+See below a screenshot of what your screen would look like at this stage.

 ![Screenshot of code created by running Algorithm-I.pl on protein test.fasta which has been copied and pasted into Sonic Pi GUI](https://github.com/sonifyed/Protein_Sound/blob/main/Sonic-Pi-Screenshot.png?raw=true)